podlesh/micronaut-http-client-bug-status/README.md

     ```bash
     java -jar build/libs/httpclient-0.1-all.jar 519
     ```
-    Expected behavior: this line is the vary last one
+    Expected behavior: this line is the very last one
     ```
     waiting for 10s for any timeout
     ```
-    Real output:
+    Bad output:
     ```
     waiting for 10s for any timeout
     io.reactivex.exceptions.UndeliverableException: The exception could not be delivered to the consumer because it has already canceled/disposed the flow or the exception has nowhere to go to begin with.
 Further reading: https://github.com/ReactiveX/RxJava/wiki/What's-different-in-2.0#error-handling | io.micronaut.http.client.exceptions.ReadTimeoutException: Read Timeout